Flynn bombshell stirs speculation over possible dismissal, pardon

 “They were doing this to ‘make him lie’ in order to prosecute him or ‘get him fired,’” Tolman added.

-The notes suggested that agents also considered the alternative to get Flynn “to admit to breaking the Logan Act” when he spoke to former Russian Ambassador Sergey Kislyak during the presidential transition period.
+The notes suggested that agents also considered getting Flynn “to admit to breaking the Logan Act” when he spoke to former Russian Ambassador Sergey Kislyak during the presidential transition period.

 The Logan Act is an obscure statute that has never been used in a criminal prosecution and was intended to prevent individuals from falsely claiming to represent the United States government abroad.